d8v3h31n/peg-multimarkdown-x/README.markdown

 know what that means, follow the instructions below in the Linux section.
 Otherwise, definitely go for the installer!

+Go to the [downloads] page to get the installer.

 ## Windows ##

+The easiest way to get peg-multimarkdown running on Windows is to download the precompiled binary from the [downloads] page.
+I am not quite sure where the dll files should go on windows, so for now just put all three files in the same directory somewhere in your path.
+If someone knows an easy way to package these into an installer - let me know.

-You can install this in the same way that you would install peg-markdown for Windows.
-The instructions on the [peg-markdown] page.
-It is not particularly straightforward.
-If someone wants to volunteer to simplify this process, I am open to suggestions.
+If you want to compile this yourself, you do it in the same way that you would install peg-markdown for Windows.
+The instructions are on the [peg-markdown] page.
+I was able to compile for Windows fairly easily using Ubuntu linux following those instructions.
+I have not tried to actually compile on a Windows machine.

+(For those who are interested, I actually created an EC2 instance on Amazon and installed the necessary software to compile.
+I'll try and write down the exact steps, but it was pretty easy and probably cost me $0.10...)

 ## Linux ##